 Keeping to the deal in a Single Market

-Production of the Bluebird began on schedule in 1986, Then the second phase began in 1987.
+Production of the Bluebird began on schedule in 1986, and the second phase began in 1987.
 Initially the plant made low value added models with high value-added quality cars exported from Japan, but from 1990 the Primera hatchback was manufactured in Sunderland as the sole global production source, exported back to Japan and into Taiwan.
 The cost of the Nissan project had risen to about £900 million by the beginning of the 1990s and output rose to 124,000 units per year in 1991.

 Whereas around 80% of the components of UK made cars were sourced in the UK when the 1984 Nissan deal was struck, by the 1990s and early 2000s the proportion had dropped to around 30-40%.
 Even UK components in turn contained components from elsewhere, as this comment from a supplier in the comments section of the Financial Times explains:

 “We manufacture part of one component for the Nissan Qashqai.
 We purchase raw materials from Taiwan, we manufacture in the UK in a Japanese owned factory.
 Our customer is in Germany, where our product is bonded together with products from other countries.
 Our customer’s customer is in France, where the bonded component is integrated into a car component.
 The component is shipped to Sunderland and becomes a part of a “British” car.

 How Mrs May and her merry band are going to sort this mess out is beyond me, and I suspect beyond them.